AlphaHydrae/blog/source/_posts/2012-09-19-symmetric-encryption-with-gnupg-2.markdown

 [{% img right /images/contents/gnupg/logo.png 200 %}](http://www.gnupg.org)

-Sometimes you get sick of all this private/public key business and you just want to symmetrically encrypt some files.
-It ought to be simple!
+I use these commands to symmetrically encrypt files with GnuPG 2.
+Sometimes you just need to get away from all this private/public key business.

-I do that with GnuPG 2.
-Install gnupg2 with your favorite package manager, then use the following commands.
-These will prompt for the encryption password:
+Install **gnupg2** with your favorite package manager, then type the following commands.
+It will prompt for the encryption password:

 {% codeblock lang:bash %}
 # encrypt file.txt to file.txt.gpg